Blancpain Villeret Reveil GMT Review

 It has the weight that you’re looking for in a solid gold luxury watch and that has to do with the case material used on this model, but this collection also has a model with a stainless steel case on a leather strap which is slightly lighter.
 A lot of this weight comes from the solid gold self-winding rotor which can be seen through the transparent sapphire case back which is exquisitely finished.

-This Blancpain Villeret Reveil GMT watch is powered by an in-house automatic movement.
+The Blancpain Villeret Reveil GMT watch is powered by an in-house automatic movement.
 The manufacture caliber 1240h is equipped with an anti-magnetic silicon balance spring.
 This 36 jewel self-winding movement beats at 28,800 vibrations per hour and has a power reserve of approximately 45 hours on a full wind.

 This movement provides a few very useful complications for people who travel often especially to other time zones.
-The GMT complication allows for a second-time-zone which is indicated by the curved blue arrow-shaped hand in the center of the watch.
+The GMT complication allows for a second-time zone which is indicated by the curved blue arrow-shaped hand in the center of the watch.

 Another excellent feature is the Alarm function which is not found as often as a GMT on a mechanical timepiece.
 However, these two complications go hand-in-hand for globetrotters and jet setters that need both time zones and an alarm to help you make sure that they catch their flights.
-The sound of the alarm chiming is generated by a small hammer which strikes a miniaturized gong inside the watch.
+The sound of the alarm chiming is generated by a small hammer that strikes a miniaturized gong inside the watch.

 The Power Reserve Indicator on the dial is located between the 10 o’clock and the 11 o’clock position and is very useful to make sure that your watch is tightly wound.